ksyoung/CodeV_macros/README.md

 angle is set by the Y field angle (YAN) of field 2 (F2).
 Again, I recommend the macro manager GUI.
 It will prompt for all inputs except the size of the grid in angle.

-The first ouptut file has columns X angle, Y angle, IP, PR, and ‘flag’ and the second has columns X angle, Y angle, II, IQ, IU, QQ, QU, and ‘flag’.
+The first output file has columns X angle, Y angle, IP, PR, and ‘flag’ and the second has columns X angle, Y angle, II, IQ, IU, QQ, QU, and ‘flag’.
 All angles are in degrees.
 The flags are 1 if the calculation succeeded, and 0 if it failed.

 ##### fnum_plate_scale.seq
-This macro uses the CodeV PSF command to calculated the system’s f-number and plate scale across a square grid at the focal surface.
+This macro uses the CodeV PSF command to calculate the system’s f-number and plate scale across a square grid at the focal surface.
 The f-number is the average of the X and Y f-numbers at each point and the plate scale is derived from that f-number.
 The inputs are: (1) The number of points in the grid, which must